adelola/a-b-c-development/README.md

 alphabetic blocks by Vectors Point from the Noun Project

 Train - Train by pongsakorn from the Noun Project

+'Mountain' - peak by Eucalyp from the Noun Project

 Rail sign
     - Railway Network by Made from the Noun Project